Self-test loss functions for learning weak-form operators and gradient flows: Connection with energy conservation and likelihood

-where the operator $A_u: T_u^*M \to T_u \spaceM$ from the cotangent space to tangent space is defined as $A_u \xi = -\nabla\cdot (u \nabla \xi)$.
-Clearly, $A_u$ is linear, non-negative definite and symmetric.
-In other words, the operator $A_u$ of any Wasserstein gradient flow satisfies Assumption \ref{assum:GF-abstract}(i).
+Clearly, the operator $A_u: T_u^*M \to T_u \spaceM$ is linear, non-negative definite and symmetric, i.e., it satisfies Assumption \ref{assum:GF-abstract}(i).

-To connect with Eq.\eqref{eq:mfe}, consider the free energy with parameter $\phi= (h,\Phi,V)$:
+To connect with Eq.\eqref{eq:W2-GF}, consider the free energy with parameter $\phi= (h,\Phi,V)$:

-Here the first term is called entropy (named when $h(s)= s\log s$) or internal energy in general, and the second and third terms are called interaction energy and kinetic (or potential) energy.
-Assuming $\Phi(x) =\Phi(-x)$, the Fr\'echet derivative of this energy function is
+Here, the first term is called entropy (named when $h(s)= s\log s$) or internal energy in general, and the second and third terms are called interaction energy and potential energy.
+Since $\Phi(x) =\Phi(-x)$, the Fr\'echet derivative of this energy function is